-In 2014, Jessica launched the #IHadAMiscarriage campaign with her first New York Times piece.
-She has since written over a dozen essays and illustrated pieces about the pain and the politics of pregnancy and infant loss.
+Jessica launched the #IHadAMiscarriage campaign with her first New York Times piece in 2014.
+She has since written over a dozen essays and illustrated pieces about the pain and the politics of pregnancy loss.

 In 2015, Dr. Zucker created a line of pregnancy loss cards with the aim of filling a gaping hole in the cultural conversation and in the marketplace.
-Jessica hopes these messages help acknowledge pregnancy/baby loss in a meaningful way - honoring the subsequent feelings and puncturing the cultural silence.
 Jessica's goal with this collection is to help people have the tools to connect after loss, providing the antidote to "I just don't know what to say".

 In 2016, the #IHadAMiscarriage campaign focused on pregnancy after pregnancy loss with the hope of sparking intergenerational conversations about reproductive experiences.
-Do you have a rainbow baby or are you one yourself?
 A "rainbow baby" is a baby that is born following a miscarriage, stillbirth, neonatal or infant loss.
 The tees and pins aim to further de-stigmatize, de-silence, de-shame pregnancy and infant loss by putting a face to the statistics.
-Jessica produced a photo shoot and video series for the launch.
 She recently teamed up with Feminist Apparel to reach an even wider audience.

-Jessica's writing has appeared in The New York Times, The Washington Post, The Guardian, BuzzFeed, TIME, Refinery29, Ladies' Home Journal, Glamour, Mashable, PBS, Modern Loss, Every Mother Counts, Goop, Mother, anthologies and elsewhere.
+Jessica's writing has appeared in The New York Times, The Washington Post, The Guardian, BuzzFeed, TIME, Refinery29, Ladies' Home Journal, Mashable, PBS, The Pool, Modern Loss, Every Mother Counts, Goop, anthologies and elsewhere.
 She has been featured on Good Morning America, CNN, and NPR.
-She has a background in public health and worked internationally for several years and incorporates this into her writing/work.
+She has a background in public health and worked internationally for several years and incorporates this into her work/writing.
 Jessica earned advanced degrees from New York University and Harvard University.